-This situation is often described by saying that chemistry is an emergent level above physics, meaning that partial reductions are possible and can be very valuable when they occur, but concepts and theories that are distinctly chemical (and not quantum mechanics) are primary for the practical applications.
-This does not deny that reduction might be possible in principle, and most scientists believe that this is the case.
+This situation is often described by saying that chemistry is an emergent level above physics, meaning that partial reductions are possible and can be very valuable when they occur, but concepts and theories that are distinctly chemical (and not physical as such) are regularly used, and in fact are primary for the practical applications.
+This does not deny that reduction might be possible in principle, as most scientists believe in this case.

 If we look at higher levels, such as biology, psychology, and sociology, we again see emergent phenomena, but it becomes progressively more difficult to support the belief that reduction to lower levels must be possible in principle, and indeed most social scientists today do not believe this.

-Much more information on the theory of narrative can be found on the web through the links on the narratology page at the Media and Communication Studies site at the University of Aberdeen (e.g., the paper The Narrative Emergence of Identity by Mark Gover, from Michigan State University).
-More details of my own approach can be found in the webnotes Notes on Narrative and The Structure of Narrative.
+Much more information on the theory of narrative can be found on the narratology page of Mark Parham, and through the links on the narratology page at the Media and Communication Studies site at the University of Aberdeen, for example, the paper The Narrative Emergence of Identity by Mark Gover.

-An example where we can clearly see the interplay of an underlying acausal (i.e., non-causal) model with human causal explanation is a simple ecological system, with one predator species and one prey species, say wolves and rabbits.
-The basic Lotka-Volterra differential equation is well known, and has as a solution (given suitable coefficients and initial values) two periodic functions with a time lag; that is, the numbers of wolves and rabbits fluctuate up and down over some fixed time period, as illustrated by the applet below.
-(Of course, most real ecological systems are much more complex than this, but simple cases where the assumptions of this model are satisfied have actually been observed in nature.)
+An example where we can clearly see the interplay of an underlying acausal model with human causal explanation is a simple ecological system, with one predator species and one prey species, say wolves and rabbits.
+The basic Volterra-Lotka differential equation is well known, and has as a solution (given suitable coefficients and initial values) two periodic functions with a time lag; that is, the numbers of wolves and rabbits fluctuate up and down over some fixed time period, as illustrated by the applet below.
+(Of course, most real ecological systems are much more complex than this, but simple cases where the assumptions of this model are satisfied have actually been observed.)

 It is difficult to understand such a system just by contemplating these equations!
 In fact, our intuition is much better served by causal assertions, such as "a large number of wolves will decrease the number of rabbits" and "a small number of rabbits will decrease the wolf population".
 It is not just beginners who find such assertions helpful; even experts often use this kind of causal language informally among themselves.
-The human mind did not develop under evolutionary pressure to deal with differential equations, whereas there certainly was evelutionary pressure to understand the motivations of other humans, which can be done fairly well by using simple cause/effect relations.
+The human mind did not develop under evolutionary pressure to deal with differential equations, whereas there certainly was evelutionary pressure to deal with simple cause/effect relations.

 So we should not conclude that causal assertions cannot be used at all, but rather we should be aware of their limitations.
 Causal assertions are normal and useful for talking about entities that have intentions.
 However, they are often misleading in talk about non-intentional entities.
 Moreover, they are open to deliberate misuse, e.g., in advertisements for new technical devices.
 (Applying concepts to non-humans that are only appropriate for humans is called anthropomorphism.)